DIY Food Projects

 Jen | published in

-All, DIY Food Projects, Fennel, Garlic, Homemade Sausage and Meat Cookery, Honorable Herbs, Sausages, Meats, Succulent Spices, Thyme, Tomatoes, Veritable Vegetables
+All, DIY Food Projects, Fennel, Garlic, Honorable Herbs, Meats and Sausages, Sausages, Meats, Succulent Spices, Thyme, Tomatoes, Veritable Vegetables

 Sometimes you find an ingredient that just inspires you.
 Usually for me it’s not something that’s exotic or expensive, but rather something that is of such high quality or is so fresh…